chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 ## Using Ble in App Background

 **This is an advanced use case**.
-FlutterBluePlus does not support everything.
+VXFlutterBlue does not support everything.
 You may have to fork it.
 PRs are welcome.

 ### iOS